KatePaulauskas/Project-one/README.md

             </section>
             ```

-      - Post-corrections, the code for the Thank You page succesfully passed W3C validation.
+      - Post-corrections, the code for the Thank You page successfully passed W3C validation.

 - __CSS__

     To align with web standards and ensure accessability compliance CSS code of the site was submitted to [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fkatepaulauskas.github.io%2Faerial-photography%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
 Below is a summary of the issues identified and corresponding corrections made:

-  - __Issue 1:__ 64 - header - 'top' is not a 'align-items' value : 'top'
+  - __Issue 1:__ 64 - header - 'top' is not a 'align-items' value: 'top'
     - Correction: 'top' was replaced with 'flex-start' value to 'align-items' to the top using instructions from [W3Schools](https://www.w3schools.com/cssref/css3_pr_align-items.php).

-  - __Issue 2:__ 227 - #services-list, #why-choose-us-list - Value Error : font-family 100% is not a font-family value : 100%
+  - __Issue 2:__ 227 - #services-list, #why-choose-us-list - Value Error: font-family 100% is not a font-family value: 100%
     - Correction: 'font-family' was replaced with 'font-size'

-  - __Issue 3:__ 438 - #hero-section - left is not a align-items value : left
+  - __Issue 3:__ 438 - #hero-section - left is not a align-items value: left
     - Correction: To align items to the left 'align-items' property was replaced with 'justify content' property and 'flex-start' value was used to keep items to the left" using instructions from [W3Schools](https://www.w3schools.com/cssref/css3_pr_justify-content.php).

   - __Issue 4:__ Warning - Imported style sheets are not checked in direct input and file upload modes: